New Treatment for Stubborn Nasal Polyps

-Treat before you sneeze - Start your allergy medication well before the first sneeze.
-Allergists recommend you begin treating two weeks before your symptoms typically surface, so don’t wait until your miserable, beat pollen to the punch.
+Treat before you sneeze – Start your allergy medication well before the first sneeze.
+Allergists recommend you begin treating two weeks before your symptoms typically surface, so don’t wait until you are miserable; beat pollen to the punch.

 Know your pollen – Allergists advise sufferers to know which pollen they are sensitive to and then check pollen counts.
 In spring and summer, during tree and grass pollen season, levels are highest in the evening.
 In late summer and early fall, during ragweed pollen season, levels are highest in the morning.
 Avoid the outdoors during those times, if possible.